 Also, keep in mind these grouts are not dirt-proof or cleaning-proof.
-But when cleaned the whites turn back to white and not some sort of dingy form of white.
+But when cleaned, the whites turn back to white and not some sort of dingy form of white.

 They are used in commercial kitchens and can be exposed to the harshest environments.
 They never need to be sealed.
-Typically work for grout joints 1/16th-1/2 inch.
+Typically, they work for grout joints 1/16th-1/2 inch.

 If you don’t move quickly enough you will waste some of the expensive product or maybe spread too big of an area and not be able to get it all cleaned before it sets up.

-They also can yellow in UV light (sunlight).
+Additionally, they also can yellow in UV light (sunlight).
 My personal experience is that they are the most difficult kind of grout to get “full in the joint”.
 They typically want to wash down too far and create too deep of a grout joint.

 All the big companies make an epoxy grout but the most popular residential epoxy is Spectralock by Laticrete.
 Make sure to get Spectralock Pro Premium.
 It makes a difference.